github/codeql-cli-binaries/README.md

 By downloading, you agree to the [GitHub CodeQL Terms & Conditions](https://securitylab.github.com/tools/codeql/license).

-CodeQL for Research can't be used on a code base that is released under a non-OSI-approved open source license, unless it is to perform academic research.
-It also can't be used for automated analysis, continuous integration or continuous delivery, whether as part of normal software engineering processes or otherwise.
+GitHub CodeQL can only be used on codebases that are released under an OSI-approved open source license, or to perform academic research.
+It can't be used for automated analysis, continuous integration or continuous delivery, whether as part of normal software engineering processes or otherwise.
 For these uses, [contact the sales team](https://enterprise.github.com/contact).